 a variable component (expressed in $/GJ) calculated using the tariff that is shown in the Tariff Schedule, under the heading “Tariff – Volume Haulage Services”, as applicable to that Volume DP, depending on whether that Volume DP is a Residential DP (Tariff R) or a Non-Residential DP (Tariff C)(whichever is applicable)(“the relevant tariff”).

 The base charge constitutes the fixed component of the Haulage Service Charge.
+If a site is an Unmetered Site, the Haulage Services Charge for that Unmetered Site will only comprise the base charge applicable to an Unmetered Site.

-Whenever AGN provides the Network User with a statement of charges in respect of a Billing Period (“the relevant Billing Period”), the statement of charges will include the Haulage Services Charges for every Volume DP:
+Whenever Multinet provides the Network User with a statement of charges in respect of a Billing Period (“the relevant Billing Period”), the statement of charges will include the Haulage Services Charges for every Volume DP:

 at which the meter was read (or was scheduled to be read) during the relevant Billing Period; and